sapfluxnet/sfn_0_1_5_corrections/README.md

 writes a new version of the database (0.1.6, RData files) in an output folder.
 * sfn_0_1_5_csvs.R: writes RData files to csv folder and fixes issues with timezones in csv files
+* sfn_0_1_6_checks.R: miscellaneous data checks of the corrected version.

+## Output

+The code produces a new version stored in the folder output/0.1.6.
+It has the same structure as the database in Zenodo.

 ## Changelog